Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 To add a data dependency, select *Add Data Dependency* on the process dependencies node menu.

-{% include note.html content="Remember to establish a reference to the appropriate dataset definition." %}
+{% include tip.html content="Remember that a data dependency must establish a reference to the appropriate dataset definition." %}